gtxaspec/wz_mini_hacks/README.md

 * CIFS Supported
 * iptables included
 * Play .wav audio files using "cmd aplay <file> <vol>" command
-* WebCam Mode - Use your camera as a spare UVC USB Web Camera on your PC!
+* WebCam Mode - Use your camera as a spare UVC USB Web Camera on your PC or AndroidTV!
 * RTMP Streaming - Stream live video from the camera to your favorite service, youtube, twitch, or facebook live.

 ## Coming Soon